 The MCSAP grant funds one Captain, seven Lieutenants, 27 full time Technical Troopers, one Motor Carrier Inspector dedicated to inspections, two Public Service Administrators and two administrative positions to provide the support for all activities.
-MCSAP also contains one accounting specialist, two part time IT specialists, and four records specialists.Troop I is a specialty Troop which specializes in MCSAP only activities.
-These Troopers use time and activity reports to track their MCSAP tasks.
-Their timesheets are coded for the tracked MCSAP activities.
-If there are activities other than MCSAP paid, that time is placed under a separate time reporting group.
-Time reporting groups other than MCSAP are separated from reimbursement requests.
+MCSAP also contains one accounting specialist, two part time IT specialists, and four records specialists.

-The salary and fringe amounts assume all positions are filled for an entire year.
+The salary and fringe assumes all positions filled for an entire year.
 Any expended overage will be counted as MOE.